tidy-finance/website/docs/31_beta.md

 r_{i, t} - r_{f, t} = \alpha_i + \beta_i(r_{m, t}-r_{f,t})+\varepsilon_{i, t}
 $$
 we have to regress excess stock returns `ret_excess` on excess returns of the market portfolio `mkt_excess`.
 `R` provides a simple solution to estimate (linear) models with the function `lm()`. `lm()` requires a formula as input which is specific in a compact symbolic form.
 An expression of the form `y ~ model` is interpreted as a specification that the response `y` is modeled by a linear predictor specified symbolically by `model`.
 Such a model consists of a series of terms separated by `+` operators.
 In addition to standard linear models, `lm()` provides a lot of flexibility.
 You should check out the documentation for more information.
-To start, we restrict the data only to the time series of observations in CRSP that correspond to Apple’s stock (`permno` of Apple is 14593) and compute $\alpha_i$ as well as $\beta_i$.
+To start, we restrict the data only to the time series of observations in CRSP that correspond to Apple’s stock (i.e., to `permno` 14593 for Apple) and compute $\alpha_i$ as well as $\beta_i$.

 ```r